Optimal estimation for regression discontinuity design with binary outcomes

 where the inequality follows from $P(Y_i^2 \leq Y_i)=1$.
 Since the bias of a linear estimator is the same for bounded and binary outcomes, the worst-case MSE for bounded outcomes is equal to the worst-case MSE for binary outcomes.
-Hence, the solution of (\ref{minimax_problem_1}) is also the minimax linear shrinkage estimator when $Y_i \in [0,1]$ and $\bm{p} \in \mathcal{P}$. \end{remark}
+Hence, the solution to (\ref{minimax_problem_1}) is also a minimax linear shrinkage estimator when $Y_i \in [0,1]$ and $\bm{p} \in \mathcal{P}$. \end{remark}